alucart2005/nodejs-delivery4/README.md

 # nodejs-delivery4
-Project created in Node.js using Sequelize, JWT, and Bcrypt.
+Project created in Nodejs using Postman, Sequelize, JWT, and Bcrypt.

 ## Description